 > NAPE-PLD Interactions in Metabolic Diseases

 The membrane-associated enzyme NAPE-PLD generates bioactive lipid amides that play important roles in stress and pain response, appetite and lifespan.
-Our structural and biophysical studies have shown the molecular process involved and have unveiled that the natural bile acids drive it.
-This discovery brings together bile acid physiology and lipid amide signaling, thus linking major players in lipid homeostasis with major players in lipid signaling.
+Our studies have shown the molecular mechanism of their biogenesis and unveiled that the natural bile acids drive it.
+This discovery brings together bile acid physiology and lipid amide signaling, linking major players in lipid homeostasis with major players in lipid signaling.
 Small-molecule modulators of NAPE-PLD can have application in several metabolic and inflammatory disorders.

 Longevity and healthy ageing are affected by our diet and lifestyle.
 EU-funded researchers have associated certain organic compounds called fatty acid ethanolamides (FAEs) with obesity and ageing